 Preparing for your Visit to Kawartha Nordic

-Complete your Online Screening: Each day before visiting, please complete the KN COVID-19 Screening Tool.
-The collection of this information is a requirement for our trails and services to be open for business while classified as being in a Red-Control zone.
+Complete your Online Screening: Each day before visiting, all visitors must complete the KN COVID-19 Screening Tool.
+The collection of this information is a requirement for our trails and services to be open for business.

 Rentals: please download, complete, and print the rental form and bring it with you to the rental shop at Kawartha Nordic.
 There will be no entry to the rental shop this year.
 Pay for your rentals through the window and return your rentals to the wax room.

 Chalet: Please note the chalet, trail-side cabins and wax room will remain closed at this time.

 Our Plan for KN Programs

 All participants, students, athletes, coaches, and leaders for any Kawartha Nordic ski program, including Youth Programs (Bunnyrabbits, Jackrabbits, Jack Attack & Track Attack), the Racing Team (U12/U14/U16/U18/U20/U23), and Private, Semi-Private & Group Ski Lessons, are required to know and follow the expectations layed out in the Kawartha Nordic Safe Return-to-Sport Plan (Revised January 4, 2022).